Here is a glossary of financial terms A. These financial terms begin with the letter A, including accounting, amortization, and annuity.

 Accounting is the language of business.
 Accounting is the process of capturing and communicating financial data.
 The goal of the accounting system is to issue financial statements.
-Accounting includes five types of accounts: assets, liabilities, equity, revenues, and expenses.

 The accounting equation is assets = liabilities + equity.
 This is shown on the company’s balance sheet.
 The balance sheet must balance always because of the accounting equation.